Egalitarianism: Islam

-Modern egalitarianism theory

-Modern egalitarianism is a theory that rejects the classic definition of egalitarianism as a possible achievement economically, politically, and socially.
-Modern egalitarianism theory, or new egalitarianism, outlines that if everyone had the same opportunity cost, then there would be no comparative advances and no one would gain from trading with each other.
-In essence, the immense gains people receive from trading with each other arise because they are unequal in characteristics and talents—these differences may be innate or developed so that people can gain from trading with each other.

-Reception

-The cultural theory of risk holds egalitarianism — with fatalism termed as its opposite — as defined by a negative attitude towards rules and principles; and a positive attitude towards group decision-making.
-The theory distinguishes between hierarchists, who are positive towards both rules and groups; and egalitarians, who are positive towards groups, but negative towards rules.

-This is by definition a form of anarchist equality as referred to by Alexander Berkman.
-Thus, the fabric of an egalitarian society is held together by cooperation and implicit peer pressure rather than by explicit rules and punishment.
+Discussion

+Alexander Berkman and Thompson et. al

 Thompson et al. theorize that any society consisting of only one perspective, be it egalitarianism, hierarchies, individualist, fatalist or autonomists will be inherently unstable as the claim is that an interplay between all these perspectives are required if each perspective is to be fulfilling.
 Although an individualist according to cultural theory is aversive towards both principles and groups, individualism is not fulfilling if individual brilliance cannot be recognized by groups, or if individual brilliance cannot be made permanent in the form of principles.
-Accordingly, egalitarians have no power except through their presence, unless they (by definition, reluctantly) embrace principles which enable them to cooperate with fatalists and hierarchies.
-They will also have no individual sense of direction in the absence of a group.
-This could be mitigated by following individuals outside their group, namely autonomists or individualists.
-Berkman suggests that "equality does not mean an equal amount but equal opportunity. ...
+Accordingly, they argue that egalitarians have no power except through their presence, unless they (by definition, reluctantly) embrace principles which enable them to cooperate with fatalists and hierarchies.
+They argue that this means they will also have no individual sense of direction without a group, which could be mitigated by following individuals outside their group, namely autonomists or individualists.
+Alexander Berkman suggests that "equality does not mean an equal amount but equal opportunity. ...
 Do not make the mistake of identifying equality in liberty with the forced equality of the convict camp.
 True anarchist equality implies freedom, not quantity.
 It does not mean that everyone must eat, drink, or wear the same things, do the same work, or live in the same manner.
 Far from it: the very reverse. ...
 Individual needs and tastes differ, as appetites differ.
 It is an equal opportunity to satisfy them that constitutes true equality. ...
 Far from leveling, such equality opens the door for the greatest possible variety of activity and development.
 For human character is diverse."

+The cultural theory of risk holds egalitarianism—with fatalism termed as its opposite—as defined by a negative attitude towards rules and principles; and a positive attitude towards group decision-making.
+The theory distinguishes between hierarchists, who are positive towards both rules and groups; and egalitarians, who are positive towards groups, but negative towards rules.
+This is by definition a form of anarchist equality as referred to by Berkman.
+Thus, the fabric of an egalitarian society is held together by cooperation and implicit peer pressure rather than by explicit rules and punishment.